 This course is a study of topics of particular interest to advanced B. Tech students in the area of Network software development and Network security.
 The focus will be on the research and application of advanced implementation of security tools such as Covert Channels, Stealth Backdoors, Trojans, Packet crafting and sniffing, and security tools proof-of-concept and prototyping.
 Also covered will be Malware analysis and Reverse Engineering techniques.

-This is a CST BTech course.
+1. Please email email@example.com for departmental approval.
+Include your student number (A0#), course number (COMP__) and preferred CRN.
+2. This is a CST BTech course.
 CST BTech courses are also open to non-bachelor program students.
-CST Bachelor program students have up to seven (7) years to complete the Bachelor program starting from the date of their first Technical degree-level course or the date of acceptance to the Bachelor program, WHICHEVER COMES FIRST.
-Please note that COMP 8505 is offered once a year in the Spring term.
+3. CST Bachelor program students have up to seven (7) years to complete the Bachelor program starting from the date of their first Technical degree-level course or the date of acceptance to the Bachelor program, WHICHEVER COMES FIRST.
+4. No Class Thursday, November 11 (Remembrance Day).

 Upon successful completion of this course, the student will be able to: